prapti3/prapti3/README.md

 I’m a passionate and detail-driven **Tosca Automation Tester** with **3+ years** of experience in automating **SAP GUI, Web**, and **REST API** flows using **Tricentis Tosca**.

-My background as a **Full Stack Developer** (MERN) enables me to understand code structures deeply, and write meaningful test scenarios that cover both business logic and edge cases.

 - 🔍 Experienced in SAP, Web, and API automation using Tosca
 - 🧪 Proficient in API testing with Postman
-- 🔁 Strong in Java, Jenkins, and Selenium
+- 🔁 Learning Java, Selenium
 - 🌐 Built full-stack web apps using React.js and Node.js
 - 📈 Working in Agile and DevOps teams
-- 🎓 Certified Tosca Automation Specialist
+- 🎓 Certified Tosca Automation Specialist (AS1 & AS2)

 ---